YamHorin/Second-project-in-the-introductory-course-for-C-programming-language-systems/README.md

 7. Printing all the products available in the store of a certain type
 8. Exiting the program.
 If there are customers in buying mode, make sure they pay and then exit.
 Yes

+## how to use the project
+1. install visual studio in this [link](https://visualstudio.microsoft.com/downloads/)
+2. from the visual studio clone this project
+3. have fun :)